 Yes, we still have a lot to learn, there is yet much of the total picture to be revealed to us, and as the beams of divine revelation stream from the glory above, let us ever walk in that light, and as we do, it will be fulfilled in us what the scriptures say, "The path of the just is as a shining light, that shines more and more unto the perfect day" (Prov.
 4:18).

-Now it appears that he is about to tell us that he has a New Revelation for us.
+Now it appears that he is about to tell us that he has a New Revelation for us that came from a divine revelation.
 But, as we saw in the 2 Timmothy passage above, Paul says we have already been given all we need in the Scriptures.

 There are many precious christians who believe, and have received the Lord Jesus as their Saviour, who try to fit into this one, initial experience with the Lord, all the parts of the Word of God that pertain to further experiences.
 The infilling of the Holy Spirit, the gifts of the Spirit, the in Christ experience, sonship, overcoming and reigning with Christ, and many others, . . .

-I have hilighted the above words in red because these are code words for the Manifest Sons of God movement (MSOG) which we will hear more about later.
+I have hilighted the above words in red because these are code words for the Manifest Sons of God movement (MSOG) now known as a NAR (New Apostolic Reformation), i.e., everyone needs to be under the headship of apostles.
+We will hear more about this later.

 It will take intense spiritual effort, and much prayer and holy brokenness before God, to lay aside all one has heard and hears, to lay down all preconceived notions and ideas, to find out just what the Holy Spirit teaches.
 The one question ultimately must be, What does the Word of God actually teach? and not, What have men taught?

-Why are we reading Eby's interpretation of the 2nd Coming if we are not to listen to what men teach?
+Why are we supposed to be reading Eby's interpretation of the 2nd Coming if we are not to listen to what men teach?

+NO "SECOND COMING!
 It may surprise many of my readers to learn that the Bible nowhere speaks of the "second coming" of Christ.
 Interesting, isn't it - how some of the major and most commonly accepted doctrines of professing Christianity cannot be found in the Bible?
 There is no mention whatever of such things as Christmas, Easter, the "immaculate conception" of Mary, mass, popes, church buildings, the Trinity, or - the "second coming"!
-The Spirit of God has dealt with me severely and consistently through many years that the Lord's people should purge their conversation, purify their terminology, and remove from their consciousness the multitude of non-scriptural and extra-biblical expressions carried over from Mystery Babylon.

-I would tend to agree with Eby re Christmas, Easter, the immaculate conception, mass, and popes.
-But, anyone who has any knowledge of the Bible at all will understand that there are "Concepts" in the Bible that are not given the title that we them by today.
+Anyone who has any knowledge of the Bible at all will understand that there are "Concepts" in the Bible that are not given the title that we know them by today.
 And anyone who denies the Trinity or the 2nd Coming, just because the words don't occur in the Bible, is way out there in left field.
 These concepts are still there just the same.
 The word "Bible" isn't in the Bible either.
 Does this mean we should deny the Bible exists?